jimbobding/Cocktail-buddy-jim/README.md

 ### Special Thanks

-- I would like to give a special mention to all the people on slack and all the people Code Institute, in particular, the Tutor support team and my Mentor Aaron Sinnot.
+- I would like to give a special mention to all the people on slack and all the people Code Institute, in particular, the Tutor support team and my Mentor Aaron Sinnot